 - Applicants must have demonstrated academic excellence within their field of specialization.
 All fields of study are eligible except for clinical medicine, nursing and dentistry.
 Public health and nursing administration is eligible.

 - Applicants should be able to obtain a minimum English proficiency score of 550 on the paper-based TOEFL, or a score of 80 on the internet-based (TOEFL iBT), or 6.5 on the IELTS.
 Candidates will have to take the GRE and TOEFL or IELTS tests after being nominated into the program.

 Preference is given to those without recent experience in the United States.

-For more information, please review last year’s call for applications (link), or contact Libya@AMIDEAST.org or LibyaUSAExchanges@state.gov.
+For more information, please visit this website, or contact Libya@AMIDEAST.org or LibyaUSAExchanges@state.gov.